-When I first wrote Social Media for Project Managers the publishers put ‘Elizabeth Harrin, PMP’ on the cover.
+When I first wrote Collaboration Tools for Project Managers the publishers put ‘Elizabeth Harrin, PMP’ on the cover.
 I had to get that taken off – I’m not a PMP, although I feel very familiar with the PMBOK Guide® concepts.
 It’s simply something I’ve never got round to doing.

 I hadn’t read a book created in iBooks Author before but I would certainly read more.
 The book has interactivity built in through flashcards, questions and answers and interactive presentations.
 The layout is clean and easy to read, and it’s simple to navigate.
 It was far and away a more attractive reading experience than ebooks on my Kindle app.

 However, enough gushing about pretty fonts and callout boxes.
 What about the content?